 What to do on a Rainy Day in Savannah

-(And why it’s not the end of your adventure)
+(And why a rainy day is not the end of your adventure)

 Savannah is known for its moss-draped oaks, cobblestone streets, and warm coastal breezes—but like any southern coastal city, we occasionally get rain.
 While it doesn’t happen often, there are times when the weather simply doesn’t cooperate with our boat tours.
 Safety is our top priority at Low Country Drifters, so on rare occasions, we may need to reschedule or cancel a tour due to storms, high winds, heavy rainfall, or marine warnings.